2023-2024 theme: Small changes | Big changes

 Fall 2023 programming is inspired by our reading group selection, Small Teaching; this semester, we will emphasize small, evidence-based changes that faculty can implement in the classroom in order to make an impactful difference in student learning.
 Spring 2024 will center on big changes that the university can make to foster a cohesive and meaningful undergraduate experience; specifically, we will concentrate on conversations about general education philosophy and the future of general education at Rice.

 *new* INSTILL: Instructor Network to Support Teaching Innovation and eLevate Learning

 INSTILL mini-grants provide an opportunity for faculty to do the logistics planning and organizational work necessary to implement a concrete improvement in one of their courses.
 Sessions consist of consultations, independent work time, and collaboration facilitated by CTE faculty and collaborators.
 Participating faculty receive a nominal grant for every INSTILL session that they attend as recognition and incentive for implementing evidence-based changes in their classroom.
 The grant workshops culminate in an annual showcase in which participating faculty present lightning talks that highlight the changes they made and insights they gained during the process; the CTE also compiles a portfolio of explanatory handouts for each course change as well as samples of before-and-after course materials.

 Learn more about INSTILL mini-grants and view past projects here.

 Each semester, the CTE leads a Reading Group on an important book in the field of teaching and learning.
-The CTE Reading Group is open to all instructors at Rice and is a terrific chance to discuss research on teaching with colleagues from many disciplines.
-The CTE purchases books for participants, and books are distributed at the first group meeting.
+The Reading Group is open to all faculty, staff, and graduate students at Rice and is a terrific chance to discuss research on teaching with colleagues from many disciplines.
+Copies of the selected book and meeting lunches are provided for all participants.

 Faculty Learning Communities